 I think making pasta is much easier if you have a stand mixer.
 We don't.
 So we kneaded it by hand, which took a long time and constantly had me questioning if we were doing this right.

-Long story short, the pasta turned out beautifully -- and, no surprise, the seaweed added a subtle savory flavor without being overbearing at all.
+Long story short, the pasta turned out beautifully -- and, no surprise, our Organic Seaweed Seasoning added a subtle savory flavor without being overbearing at all.
 We dressed the pasta, once boiled, in a creamy pea and asparagus sauce.